kimbochen/md-blogs/ml-distributed-training/reading-log.md

-# Distributed Training for Machine Learning
+# Reading Log - Distributed Training for Machine Learning

 This is my reading log of distributed training for machine learning.